 The Country Girls Trilogy by Edna O’Brien

-The Country Girls Trilogy by Edna O’Brien consists of three novels: The Country Girls (1960), The Lonely Girl (1962), and Girls in Their Married Bliss (1964).
-The main characters throughout the series are Caithleen “Cait/Kate” Brady and Bridget “Baba” Brennan, two girls from rural Ireland who move to the city to escape their small-town lives.
+The Country Girls Trilogy consists of three novels: The Country Girls (1960), The Lonely Girl (1962), and Girls in Their Married Bliss (1964).
+Readers follow the friendship of Cait and Baba as they move from rural Ireland to Dublin to escape their small-town lives.

 Read More: The Ultimate Cliffs of Moher Travel Guide